 - Bring plenty of water and snacks, as no food or drink is available in the area.

 - Dress appropriately for the climate, which can be quite hot during the day and cold at night.

 - Be prepared for a challenging hike.
 The terrain is rugged, and there is no marked trail.

 - Don’t forget your camera!
 The views of the desert are truly breathtaking.

 - Finally, remember to respect the environment.
 Please do not litter or disturb the natural habitat in any way.

-Guelta d’Archei is one of the most stunning and least explored places on this amusing planet.
-This vast and mysterious desert is full of secrets just waiting to be discovered.
-From its stunning sand dunes to its hidden oases, the Sahara is a must-see destination for anyone.
+Guelta d’Archei is one of this amusing planet’s most stunning and least explored places.
+This vast and mysterious desert is full of secrets waiting to be discovered.
+From its stunning dunes to its hidden oases, the Sahara is a must-see destination for anyone.

 See Related: Best Tourist Destinations in the World

 - Best Tropical Vacation Spots in the World